-This helps put things into perspective since as we mentioned, the Arab language goes back—way back.
+The language comes from the Semitic family, of which Hebrew, Aramaic, and Phoenician also belong.
+The Arab language goes back—way back.
 In fact, it's rumored to have originated in the second millennium B.C. and is actually interwoven into both the Muslim and Christian religions.
 Needless to say, these names have heart and are particularly unique over here in the States.

 This moniker means "king, ruler" in Arabic, so it's ideal if you're looking for a regal title for your little one.
-Fun fact: It actually is given as a name to royalty in Arabic countries, including leaders of provinces and caliphs.
+Fun fact: It is actually given as a name to royalty in Arabic countries, including leaders of provinces and caliphs.
 Actor Omar Epps bestowed this name upon his son.

 This name has a serious ring to it.
 It comes from the Arabic word "salima," which translates to "to be safe" or "to be unharmed."
-The moniker has become seriously more fashionable with the rise in popularity of Mexican actress Salma Hayek.
+The moniker has become more fashionable with the rise in popularity of Mexican actress Salma Hayek.

 If you're searching for a title with tons of flair, then look no further.
 Laila comes from an Arabic word that translates to "night, holy."
 Fun fact: Members of the indigenous Sami tribe in Finland use this moniker instead of the Scandinavian name Helga.

 This name goes back in history—one of the most well-known people with this title was Nādir Shāh, a powerful Iranian ruler from the 1700s.
-The strong moniker translates from an Arabic word, meaning "rare, precious."
+The strong moniker translates from an Arabic word meaning "rare, precious."

 Given their beauty and background, these Arabic baby names are definitely worth your consideration.